QuantMarineEcoLab/lab-onboarding/qmel-onboarding.md

 ## File storage and sharing

-The lab uses a combination of OneDrive and Google Drive.
-We use OneDrive for large file storage and backing up data.
+The lab uses a combination of Sharepoint and Google Drive.
+We use Sharepoint for large file storage and backing up data.
 We use Google drive for collaborating on documents, especially with external co-authors.
 For manuscripts written by only members of QMEL, the preference for document preparation is a combination of R markdown and Github.

 ## Working on papers